Chandler/color_science_papers/a_simple_algorithm_for_metamer_mismatch_bodies/README.md

-This repo contains a python 3 implementation of Dr. Paul Centore's 2016 paper:
+This folder contains a python 3 implementation of Dr. Paul Centore's 2016 paper:

 'A Simple Algorithm for Metamer Mismatch Bodies'